 Kondor Path Tours organizes these trips using its own private transportation from Cusco hotels, driven by highly trained operators.

-The agency ensures all participants receive support from local guides who have extensive experience on the trail and speak languages like English and Spanish.
-I once spoke with a traveler who joined as the only woman initially but formed bonds with the group by the second day—it made the effort feel shared.
+The agency ensures that all participants receive support from local guides with extensive experience on the trail and who speak English and Spanish.
+I once talked to a traveler who joined as the only woman initially but formed bonds with the group by the second day—it made the effort feel shared.
 This sense of sisterhood defines the Woman Inca Trail adventure for many travelers.

 Keep a cash holder hard to grab or tuck a belt under pants.
 Snatches happen.
 Spend extra on reliable rides for long hauls.
 Don’t stick a bag with stuff up top in buses.
 Floor between feet smarter.